Christchurch mosque attack sentencing: Brenton Tarrant will never be released from jail

 Zarifeh said his acceptance of responsibility from the time of his arrest derives from a pride of his offending rather than any expression of remorse.

-Despite completely and overwhelming evidence, which included a full confession and the Go Pro footage that was clearly intended to identify him as the offender, he defended the charges for over a year including a chance of venue application twice and arguing over admissibility issues.
+Despite completely and overwhelming evidence, which included a full confession and the Go Pro footage that was clearly intended to identify him as the offender, he defended the charges for over a year, including a change of venue application twice, and arguing over admissibility issues.

 The nature of the offending completely overruns his guilty pleas, Zarifeh said.

-Zarifeh said a whole of life sentence was "clearly intended for the worst murders".
+Zarifeh said a whole-of-life sentence was "clearly intended for the worst murders".

 "The sentence is consistent with one of the Sentencing Act principles that the court must impose the maximum penalty if the offending the most serious of cases," he said.

-"In closing… the offender should be sentenced to life imprisonment without parole.
+"In closing … the offender should be sentenced to life imprisonment without parole.

-"The present case is one envisaged by parliament when the law was enacted.
+"The present case is one envisaged by Parliament when the law was enacted.

 "A person who has committed mass murder and terrorism based on racist ideology would undoubtedly meet this criteria.